-The first week or so was admittedly difficult for me, sympathetic ears of my mother.
-After then though, for any one of any age.'
+The first week or so was admittedly difficult for me, and once or twice I weakly uttered the words 'I'm have had youth on my side, and this may be true, not going to die am I Mum?', to the ever- but I believe cancer is an equally horrible experience sympathetic ears of my mother.
+After then though, for any one of any age."

 At any age, the prospects of a possibly fatal disease, there was only one option.
-Killing the disease was now my quest, and any anger I felt from that was perhaps one of the most vulnerable to notions moment I would try to turn inside myself to kill the remaining cancer deep in my abdomen.
+Killing the disease was now my quest, and any anger I felt from that remaining cancer deep in my abdomen.

 From April until August 1995, I went through a great deal of physical and emotional pain, and insanity, but most of all confusion and loneliness.
 I felt as though I was the only one suffering even though I knew there were a billion others in the same position.
-The problem was lack of contact with those
+The problem was lack of contact with those others.